 Also in the recruiting area, artificial intelligence and chatbots are increasingly used for candidate selection.
 A famous example which relies on the help of "Vera" is Pepsi.
 Since the company receives countless applications every day, "Vera" makes it easier to identify the right candidate and interview him or her in advance via video chat or telephone.

 The advantages of chatbots are obvious: they are always available, despite holidays, illness, weekends or bank holidays.
 They are still friendly even after the 1000th conversation and can react multilingual to inquiries.
 On the other hand, there is a possible danger of manipulation, such as Microsoft experienced with its Twitter bot Tay.
 The users trained the chatbot within 24 hours from a nice conversation partner to a sexist and racist who massively insulted other users.
 The only option - Tay had to go offline and the Microsoft developers had a lot of rework to do.
 The bot hasn't made it back to the net so far.
 This shows how sensitive the systems are.

 We at ARTS embrace digital change positively and openly to test new ways which help us to be more efficient and targeted.
 Almost all processes run in our ERP system Odoo.
-With 500 employees in 5 sites and more than 25 project locations, it is not always possible to get to know everyone personally.
+With 500 employees in more than 25 project locations, it is not always possible to get to know everyone personally.
 That's why we use our Odoo-Bot, which welcomes each new employee individually and at the same time informs other colleagues who the new colleague is and where he or she is based.
 The Odoo-Bot keeps all colleagues up to date without any additional work for them.
 If you would like to get to know ARTS and our Odoo-Bot, please visit our job exchange or send us an unsolicited application.